Dominic-Taylor-Dev/playing-with-git/README.md

 <h2> Purpose</h2>

 <p> To get used to the main git commands in conjunction with GitHub, and pushing/pulling content between GitHub and my local repos.
 There's really not much to see in terms of other file content.
-The main thing here is the explanation in this ReadMe of how I produced the simple text manipulation.
+The main thing here is the explanation in this ReadMe of how I produced the simple text manipulation, although you will see from commit history a bit of what I'm talking about.

 <h2> Getting set up locally</h2>